Snowysoft/homework-bundle-1.0-solution/README.md

 5. Loop and Sleep: The program repeats the above steps indefinitely, with a 100-millisecond sleep between iterations to control the frequency of data retrieval.

+<br> Additional File waveform_analysis.ipynb : <br>
+This Python script reads waveform data from a JSON file, calculates the dominant frequency for each waveform using Fourier analysis, and visualizes the waveforms along with their timestamps using Matplotlib.

 ## Task 2
 ### Solution Overview:
 1. Object and Property Field Encoding